-With European styling, tilt-turn windows provide dual functionality.
+With European styling, tilt-turn windows offer dual functionality.
 The sash opens on two sides to permit airflow.
-Simply turn the handle 90 degrees to swing the window sash open in to your home for a good view and a nice breeze.
-Or, if you need just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+Simply turn the handle 90 degrees to swing the window sash open in to your home for a good view and a full breeze.
+Or, if you want just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.

 Hopper windows are similar to awning windows, but they vent at the top and open inward to your home instead of outside of it.
-Hopper windows are typically placed over doors and other windows to allow for added light and ventilation.
+Hopper windows are typically placed over doors and other windows to add added light and ventilation.